Maggie Bergeron & Company. A Minneapolis modern dance company.

 Leaver's Ball

 The scene is set for a magical night: the gym has been transformed into a fairytale land of wonder and romance with crepe paper and a disco ball.
-The music begins as the guests begin to arrive and the photographer begins posing and shooting the teenagers dressed in their finest and bleary-eyed from their transformations.
-The carnival of scenarios begins….
+The music begins as the guests arrive, and the photographer begins posing and shooting the teenagers dressed in their finest and bleary-eyed from their transformations.
+The carnival of scenarios begins...

-Thanks to a Jerome Travel and Study Grant, Maggie attended seven different high school proms in 2009 to gather information about the differences between rural, urban, public and private school prom experiences.
-Maggie visited different regions of the United States in order to witness these events in person and examine the cultural phenomenon as it manifests itself across geography, economies and political affiliations.
+Thanks to a Jerome Travel and Study Grant, Maggie attended seven different high school proms across the country to gather information about the differences and similarities betwixt and between rural, urban, public and private schools.
+This production will reflect the cultural phenomenon as it manifests itself across geography, economies and generations.

-Join us for an evening of raucously wild and heartbreakingly honest prom stories told through Maggie Bergeron's choreography and Nick Gaudette's musical compositions.
+Join this multi-generational cast for an evening of raucously wild and heartbreakingly honest prom stories that travel from now to then to tomorrow.

 About MB&Co